E-Learning opportunities on biodiversity and IPBES

 Introductory course.
 Estimated to take you 1 hour.
 Comes with a free statement of participation.
 Offered by The Open University.

 Introductory course.
-No time estimate provided.
+Estimated to take you 2-3 hours each for the 3 modules.
 Comes with a free certificate.
 Offered by the European Commission.
 Available in multiple EU languages.

 Introductory course.
 Estimated to take you 4-6 hours a week for 7 weeks.
 While the course is available for free, the certificate comes at cost.
 Offered by Katholieke Universiteit Leuven.